-The fund invests primarily in Canadian equity securities listed on the Toronto Stock Exchange.
+The fund invests primarily in Canadian equity securities that produce dividend income.
 Investment in securities of foreign issuers is not generally expected to exceed 10% of the net asset value of the fund at the time that securities of the foreign issuers are purchased.